How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 The manufacturer warns that Zepbound can cause tumors in the thyroid which includes thyroid cancer.

 It is important to monitor possible symptoms while taking the medication.
-For example, a swelling or lump in the neck, shortness of breath, trouble swallowing, or hoarseness.
+For example, shortness of breath, a swelling or lump in the neck, trouble swallowing, or hoarseness.

 If you experience any of these symptoms while taking the medication, speak to your healthcare professional immediately.